AadityaRavindran/gym-cartpolemod/README.md

-This repository contains a PIP package which is a modified version of the CartPole-v0 OpenAI environment which includes cart and pole friction and also adds a new 'do nothing' action
+This repository contains a PIP package which is a modified version of the CartPole-v0 OpenAI environment which includes cart and pole friction and also adds a new 'do nothing' action.

 ## Installation